Programs : Brochure

 Drexel makes the news in Aruba!
 The Spring Break 2019 group was featured is several news sources highlighting the program (image right).

-Credit/Registration: Students will be registered for FMVD T280 Cuban Documentary Workshop, 3 credits as part of their spring term course load.
+Credit/Registration: Students will be registered for FMVD T280 Aruba Documentary Workshop, 3 credits as part of their spring term course load.
 Students must leave room for the 3 credits in their credit load when registering or will be billed for credits exceeding the 20 credit maximum.

 Pre-requisite: FMVD 220 is offered fall term so students participating in the Aruba program should plan the pre-requisite into their fall term schedule.
 FMVD 220 may be waived by permission of the instructor.